 The Art of Simplicity and Lightness:

 I grew up in Vienna and studied ceramics and design at the University of Applied Arts.
 My ViennaBloom is a homage to the beauty of this city and the rhythm of the Viennese Waltz.
-Inspired by the genius and the many treasures to be found in Vienna, I've attempted to captured its magic in the elegance and abundant splendour of this series of artworks.
+Inspired by the genius and the many treasures to be found in Vienna, I've attempted to capture its magic in the elegance and abundant splendour of this series of artworks.

 Catalogue Number: VB 001/2020